To download past issues of CHSS newsletters, please visit our publications section.

 Allan Y. Jiao, Ph.D.

 Allan Jiao has over fifty scholarly publications mostly in the area of policing and policy analysis.
-Some of his publications are Police Auditing: Theories and Practices (Charles C. Thomas, 1999); The Police in Hong Kong: A Contemporary View.
-Lanham, MD: University Press of America (2007); Criminal Justice: A Diverse and Multi-disciplinary Field of Study.
-The International Journal of Interdisciplinary Social Sciences., 4(5): 215-224 (2009); Controlling Police Corruption and Misconduct: A Comparative Examination between Hong Kong and New York.
-Asian Journal of Criminology, 5(1): 27-44 (2010); Gun Incidents at the Local Level: Understanding the Demographic Variables.
-Criminal Justice Studies: A Critical Journal of Crime, Law and Society, 26(2): 213-227 (2013); and The Eastern City Gun Project: Exploring Contextual and Operational Variables.
-Journal of Police and Criminal Psychology.
-Published online 2013 by Springer Science + Business Media New York.
-DOI 10.1007/s11896-013-9117-y (2013).
+Some of his publications are Police Auditing: Theories and Practices (Charles C. Thomas, 1999); The Police in Hong Kong: A Contemporary View (University Press of America, 2007); Criminal Justice: A Diverse and Multi-disciplinary Field of Study (The International Journal of Interdisciplinary Social Sciences, 2009); Controlling Police Corruption and Misconduct: A Comparative Examination between Hong Kong and New York (Asian Journal of Criminology, 2010); Gun Incidents at the Local Level: Understanding the Demographic Variables (Criminal Justice Studies, 2013); The Eastern City Gun Project: Exploring Contextual and Operational Variables (Journal of Police and Criminal Psychology, 2014); and Developing and Analyzing a Local Gun-Case Database: The Process and Related Issues (Journal of Criminology, 2014).